Isaac Grünewald: Biography

 Having studied at an influential Swedish art school for three years, at age 19 Grünewald travelled with his friends Einar Jolin and Einar Nerman to Paris where they soon began studies at Henri Matisse's academy.
 In 1909 he gained recognition in his homeland when he exhibited his work with a group of Scandinavian artists known as The Young Ones.

 He met his future wife Sigrid Hjertén in 1909 and encouraged her to study painting with him in Paris.
 Having married in 1911, Grünewald and Hjertén from 1912 on regularly exhibited together at home and abroad.
 Art historians nowadays often cite them as being responsible for introducing modernism to Sweden.
 At a time in history when antisemitism was both widespread and politically correct and women artists were frowned upon, their works were often the subject of ridicule in the press.
 In fact, recent research has shown that Grünewald who became the center of public controversy numerous times was the primary target of antisemitism in the Swedish press between 1910 and 1926.

-Despite or because of his role as the leading and most controversial pioneer in Swedish modernism in his days, in Swedish journalism and literature, he is still sometimes being portrayed as, in effect, the embodiment of a classic Jewish caricature, with insinuations of his not having earned his success fairly; being an insignificant Matisse imitator as an artist but a genius as a businessman.
+Despite, or because of, his role as a leading and controversial pioneer in Swedish modernism, he is still sometimes portrayed as the embodiment of a classic Jewish caricature in Swedish journalism and literature due to insinuations that he did not earn his success fairly, being an insignificant Matisse imitator as an artist but a better businessman.

 In the 1920s, Grünewald began reaping major commercial successes.
 He created stage designs for the Royal Swedish Opera and other theaters.
 In 1925-26, he decorated the walls and ceiling in the minor hall (since renamed Grünewald Hall) at the Stockholm Concert Hall, site of the Nobel Prize ceremony, and in 1928 the walls of the Matchstick Palace.
 His work was part of the painting event in the art competition at the 1932 Summer Olympics.